Autumn in the Butler Pantry

 The pieces of copper add additional warmth and brightness.

-Charming baskets are a favorite way to store items and keep them tucked away while keeping them easily accessible.
+Baskets are a favorite way to store items as well as keeping them easily accessible.
+Who says harvest without a basket?

 Harvest Banner